-The Notifications page (see Figure 3.2.126) provides a means for the transmitter to issue emails triggered by user defined alarm events.
-If you use this feature, you must also configure an email (see Email Configuration, on page 3.2.150).
+The Notifications page (see Figure 3.2.126) provides a means for the transmitter to issue emails or texts (SMS messages) triggered by user defined alarm events.
+If you use this feature, you must also configure an email (see Email Configuration, on page 3.2.151).